-In 2013, the Ministry of Education and Culture piloted computer-based testing (CBT) in two schools.
-Practically, CBT means that each student receives a unique test, as the items are randomly drawn from a centralized item bank.
-There are several ways that cheating becomes more difficult with CBT: a) each student receives a unique exam, so students cannot copy answers from other nearby students; b) teachers cannot supply students with answers to the test because there are virtually infinite tests; and c) the test is retrieved online and has a time limit, so it is impossible to prepare answers before the test is taken.
+In 2013, the Ministry of Education and Culture piloted CBT in two schools.
+In practice, CBT means that each student receives a unique test, as the items are randomly drawn from a centralized item bank.
+There are several ways that cheating becomes more difficult with CBT: (i) each student receives a unique exam, so students cannot copy answers from other nearby students; (ii) teachers cannot supply students with answers to the test because there are virtually an infinite number of tests; and (iii) the test is retrieved online and has a time limit, so it is impossible to prepare answers before the test is taken.

 In 2015, the Ministry of Education and Culture piloted CBT in 556 junior and senior secondary schools across the country.
 The pilot revealed a significant reduction in test scores in schools that participated in CBT.
 The decline in test scores was larger in schools that initially had a lower integrity index, suggesting that this was at least partially the result of reduced cheating, rather than student difficulty with navigating the new test format.
 In 2016, 4,382 junior and senior secondary schools participated in CBT, while in 2017, the number had increased to 30,577 (Ministry of Education and Culture, 2017).
-The Ministry of Education and Culture plans to roll out CBT in 70 per cent of junior secondary schools and 100 per cent of senior secondary schools by 2018.
+The ministry plans to roll out CBT in 70% of junior secondary schools and 100% of senior secondary schools by 2018.

-While the CBT is not implemented with an explicit aim to improve teaching or learning outcomes, the severely diminished prospect of cheating, together with the still-high-stakes nature, has the potential to incentivize teachers to actually teach better.
+While the CBT is not implemented with an explicit aim to improve teaching or learning outcomes, the severely diminished prospect of cheating, together with the still-high stakes nature, has the potential to incentivize teachers to actually teach better.
 With the easy way of cheating removed, teaching properly is the only way their students could perform well in the examination.
-Therefore, while there is yet to be an evaluation of the impact of CBT on teaching and student learning outcomes, the potential is there.
+While there is yet to be an evaluation of the impact of CBT on teaching and student learning outcomes, the potential is there.

 Table 3 presents a summary of the policies we discuss in this section, and some of their characteristics.
-Out of six policies, four address the issue of low teaching skills.
-Therefore, it appears that the government realizes that teaching skills or teacher knowledge is the most important constraint to address.
-However, the main lesson from the two most expensive policies, teacher certification and BOS, is that unconditionally providing resources would not lead to any learning gains.
-Therefore, while there is yet to be evaluations of the in-service or pre-service training programs, these programs must be combined with conditions directly tied to student learning outcomes.
-Simply providing training would not lead to any learning gains, let alone gains that are large enough for Indonesia to quickly catch up to the other countries.
+Out of six policies, four address the issue of poor teaching skills.
+It appears, therefore, that the government realizes that teaching skills or teacher knowledge are the most important constraints to address, however, the main lesson from the two most expensive policies, teacher certification and BOS, is that unconditionally providing resources would not lead to any learning gains.
+While there is yet to be evaluations of the in-service or pre-service training programs, these programs must be directly tied to student learning outcomes.
+Simply providing training would not lead to any learning gains, let alone gains that are large enough for Indonesia to quickly catch up to other countries.